zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

     ![](./images/aa16.png " ")

-2. Similarly build a line graph for payables and receivables monthly trend.
+2. Similarly, build a line graph for payables and receivables monthly trend.
 ![](./images/aa17.png " ")

 3. Now in the first chart, right-click and select "Add Statistics" and then click on "Forecast".